microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 The `shared` ergonomics profile will be selected by default.

-If the JVM beleives it is running in a dedicated environment (e.g., containers) then the `dedicated` profile will be activated.
+If the JVM believes it is running in a dedicated environment (e.g., containers) then the `dedicated` profile will be activated.

 **_Shared profile_**